-8. The rifle will fire one shot each time the trigger is pulled until the magazine is empty.
-Some of the gas produced by the combustion of the powder is used to push the slide and bolt to the rear, which extracts and ejects the fired cartridge case, recocks the firearm, and reloads a new cartridge from the magazine into the firing chamber.
+8. The rifle will fire one shot each time the trigger is pulled until the magazine is empty and the last round in the chamber has been fired.
+Some of the gas produced by the combustion of the powder is used to push the slide and bolt to the rear, which extracts and ejects the fired cartridge case, recocks the gun, and reloads a new cartridge from the magazine into the firing chamber.

 - 9. Immediately following the firing of a shot, and if a subsequent shot is not to be fired at once, put the safety "ON" while the rifle is still pointing in a safe direction down range.
 The safety should be moved to the "ON" position as soon as firing is completed, and it should be "ON" at all times except when the rifle is on target and being fired. - 10.
 When the last cartridge in the magazine has been fired, the bolt lock will automatically engage and hold the bolt and slide in the rearward, open position.
 CAUTION: Autoloading firearms have reciprocating bolts and slides.
-Do not position your fingers or face so these components can strike you when the firearm is fired.
+Do not position your fingers or face so these components can strike you when the gun is fired.